 Manchester Architecture Vernacular

-Once known as 'Cottonopolis', the City of Manchester in Northern England was, during the 19th century, the largest producer of cotton garments in the world.
+Once known as 'Cottonopolis', the City of Manchester in northern England was, during the 19th century, the largest producer of cotton garments in the world with something like two thirds of the worlds cotton output coming from the city.
 Manchester was at the very heart of the international cotton and textile trade and a considerable number of advances in industrial technology were developed in the city.
-The City of Manchester was built on industry and this was reflected in the architecture of Manchester.
+The industry on which the modern city was built was reflected in the city's architecture.
 Huge mills and warehouses dominated the Manchester architecture scene.
-These mills and warehouses formed the city centre with a donut of Victorian terraced housing forming a dense inner-city area.
+These mills and warehouses formed the city centre with a doughnut of Victorian terraced housing and poorly built back-to-back dwellings forming a dense inner-city area.

 Manchester Architecture Poll

 Today, Manchester City Centre is modern, cosmopolitan, safe, vibrant and still distinctly Mancunian, and the architecture in the city aptly reflects this new confidence.
 Below are just a few of the new building projects which have been built within the last few years that represent Manchester's ambition and success.
 Of course, the city also attracts a lot of international attention through the continued success of Manchester United and Manchester City football clubs.